 Fancy garb does not make the wearer a priest (Luke 20:45-47)

 To find the origin of albs, cassocks, chasubles, robes, stoles, surplices, etc., we must go back thousands of years.
-Before internet shopping, before mail order, before department stores.
-Before Calvin Klein, before Burberry, (...you get the message), people's clothes were basically whatever was available to protect the wearer.
+Before internet shopping, before mail order, before department stores (...you get the message), people's clothes were basically whatever was available to protect the wearer.

 For about 99% of human history, animal skins were the most efficient, warm and hardwearing coverings.
 Then, about 10,000 years ago, roughly woven cloth from fibres such as hemp would be used to make lighter garments.
 They would still protect the wearer from wind-chill and the sun's heat, yet light enough for a man to chase animals and women (or to run away from animals and women!)

 The next development was with finer fibres, such as cotton and silk.
 This required more time and skill to make, dyes would be used, braids and other decorations added, resulting in a more expensive material and therefore reserved for people with a higher social status.
 It gave less protection from the weather but this wouldn't matter to the higher classes in their superior quality shelters.
-The people with such a status would of course be the rulers and priests.
+The people with such a status were rulers and priests.

 From old works of art we can see that Pagan priests wore such robes, but there is no evidence that these were copied for Christian liturgical use.

 Indeed, during the early period of Christian persecution, it would have been difficult to wear anything distinctive.
 In addition, to distance themselves from the Jewish faith, Christian priests wore normal clothing, albeit cleaner and better quality than day-to-day wear.